matthias-reis/carda-gatsby/content/articles/2021/10/what-should-we-do-now-1.md

   - Review
   - Reviews
   - Pink Floyd
-focusKeyword: What Should We Do Now
+focusKeyword: What Shall We Do Now
 advertisement: false
 affiliate: false
 language: en
-languageLink: /2021/10/thot-what-should-we-do-now/
+languageLink: /2021/10/thot-what-shall-we-do-now/
 ---
 **When asked about their idols, Thot will always name Pink Floyd.
 The post-music collective from Belgium just recorded their interpretation of their song "What Shall We Do Now", – and they definitely hit the spot with it.**